rfhb/ctrdata/README.md

 #                   a7_trial_is_part_of_a_paediatric_investigation_plan
 # .statusRecruitment FALSE TRUE
 #          ongoing       0    0
-#          completed    44   36
+#          completed    12    6
-#          other        22   15
+#          other         2    2
 ```

 <div id="workflow-ctgov-example">

 </div>

-- Add records from another register (CTGOV2) into the same collection
+- Queries to CTGOV and CTGOV2

 The new website and API introduced in July 2023
 (<https://www.clinicaltrials.gov/>) is supported by `ctrdata` since